 |Improve #email deliverability by targeting niche audiences & brushing up on ISP spam policies CLICK TO TWEET|

 While other channels down the line (like mobile or social media) may ultimately result in a customer conversion, email is still the first touch, and is the best opportunity to gather as much information as possible about a specific customer.

 Related Content: Owning Email Success in a Mobile-First World

 The best way to offset limited engagement is to create highly targeted emails that appeal to a customer’s values and encourage them to engage.
 Combine targeted audiences with personal components for maximum conversion.

 Email is a constantly-churning engine, gathering key customer data, and lending insights that marketers can use to capitalize on other elements of omnichannel campaigns.
-This means leveraging data to take personalization to the next level, integrating custom elements into online customer experiences, and taking 1:1 customer experiences to new heights with social or mobile interactions.
+This means leveraging data to take personalization to the next level, integrating custom elements into online customer experiences, and taking one-to-one customer experiences to new heights with social or mobile interactions.